Welcome to St Thomas Mass!

 Diverse people coming together

-It takes a team of 50–70 people to prepare one Mass.
+It takes a team of 50–70 people to prepare one mass.
 Approximately 15–30 of them are musicians and choir singers.
-People are needed in various roles – such as prayer altar servers, text readers, and those who assist the Celebrant in leading the congregation to the confession of sins.
-Altogether, 18 pastors and lay people are needed in sharing the Wine and the Bread; these people also assist in intercession and counselling roles.
-The Mass team is different each week.
+People are needed in various roles such as prayer altar servers, text readers, and assistants of the Celebrant in leading the congregation to the confession of sins.
+Altogether, 18 pastors and lay people are needed to share the Wine and the Bread; these people also assist in intercession and counselling roles.
+The volunteer team is different each week.
 Preachers also come from various backgrounds and spiritual orientations.

 Order of the Mass

-In the Mass, both the Church Hymnal and the Mass Songbook are used.
+We use the Finnish Church Hymnal and the Thomas Mass Songbook in the mass.
 The order of the service combined with music notes can be found in Finnish at the back of the songbook.